 A food waste collection trial we designed with the Italian Composting Association carried out in New York City has demonstrated how to increase the capture of organic waste from multi-family buildings by over 400%.

 Stuyvesant Town (StuyTown), one of the largest developments of residential buildings in Manhattan, New York City, wanted to know how to best increase participation in the organic waste recycling program offered to its residents.
-It turned to a team of experts including Eunomia, the Italian Composting Association, and Novamont for help.
+It turned to a team of experts including the Italian Composting Association, Novamont, and ourselves, for help.
 The team worked with StuyTown to design a trial which would test how different service factors impacted on participation levels, as well as on the quantity and quality of material collected.

 Each of the 89 buildings in StuyTown is serviced by a 23-gallon organic basement bin, which residents can access by elevator.
 These bins which are lined with a large Mater-Bi compostable biobag, to help with efficient emptying, are collected by the NYC Department of Sanitation three times a week.